k8tz/k8tz/README.md

 ### Prerequisites
 - Helm 2 or later
-- Kubernetes 1.16 or later
+- Kubernetes 1.16+ or OpenShift 4.X
 - Permissions to use `emptyDir` or `hostPath`

 ### Installation